COLUMN: Your zip may be zapped, but you can get back on track

 Has your zip zapped?
-Is you pep pooped?
+Is your pep pooped?
 Is your energy exhausted?
 Think about it.

-It is a mystery to me why little kids have so much energy and they don’t need it, but as we get older and need it, it has waned and we have so little.
+It is a mystery to me why little kids have so much energy, and they don’t need it.
+But as we get older and need it, our energy has waned, and we have so little.
 Somehow it is not evenly distributed.

 During a busy time of year, like Christmas, it seems we run out of steam so easily.
 The same can be said for New Year’s, Valentine’s, spring, the end of school, Independence Day, Labor Day, the beginning of school, Thanksgiving, every season, birthdays and Christmas all over again.
 There is no slack time.